ginger-tek/jerpy/README.md

 </head>
 ```

-### Dynamic Routes
+## Dynamic Routes
-You can also specify non-static matching routes for the key string.
-Use the `:param` syntax to dynamically match a route and have its parameters set to the parsed values from the incoming URI:
+To use dynamic route parameters, use the `:param` syntax in the route key string.
+All matches values will be accessible from the `$params` variable:
 ```php
 $routes = [
   '/products/:id' => [